edyu/wtf-zig-if/README.md

 ## Error-handling _if_ statement

 Ok, let's now introduce an error in the function.
-One of the coolest part of Zig is how it handles errors.
+One of the coolest part of **Zig** is how it handles errors.
 Errors are just regular return types mostly.

 The _if_ statement is overloaded for error handling.
-The main difference is that now you can use capture the error using |err| in the _else_ expression.
+The main difference is that now you can **capture** the error using _|err|_ in the _else_ expression.

 ```zig
 const Error = error { WrongPerson };